datalayer-examples/crossplane-example/docs/custom-ui.md

 ## Create the application

 This will be a React.js packaged as a [single page web application](./../src) with a [python server](./../crossplane_examples) exposing REST endpoints.
 The UI allows you to insert and view a list of simple records from the Postgresql database.
 The endpoints connect to a Postgresql database.
-The database connection details are expected to be provided via environement variables.
+The database connection details are expected to be provided via environment variables.

 ```python
 conn = psycopg2.connect(